paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

 ## Reviewing your post-renewal results (TLSPC)

-Using the instructions presented earlier in this exercise (see "Reviewing your results (TLSPC)") follow the instructions to view your updated Certificate in TLSPC.
+Using the instructions presented earlier in this exercise (see [Reviewing your results (TLSPC)](#reviewing-your-results-tlspc)) follow the instructions to view your updated Certificate in TLSPC.

 This time you will observe that there are two Certificates for your Application, but one is now listed as **"(old)"**.
 This indicates a successful renewal.